Max ROI with GPS Tracking for Trucks

 Theft recovery is the floor, not the ceiling

-The best return from a gps tracker for truck comes from operational discipline.
-Managers can see delays while they still matter, reassign work before a service window gets missed, and verify whether a truck reached the site when the customer says it didn't.
+Theft recovery matters.
+Nobody disputes that.
+But theft is episodic.
+Operations happen every day.
+The best return from a GPS tracker for trucks comes from operational discipline—seeing delays while they still matter, reassigning work before a service window is missed, and verifying site visits against customer reports.
 That shifts the conversation from “Where's the vehicle?” to “How do we run tighter?”

 Hardwired vs Plug-and-Play vs Battery-Powered Trackers